DestinyVolt/D-D/Arcadia.md

 ***Dragon Homunculus Infusion.*** An [Colorful Inked Dragon](https://media.dndbeyond.com/compendium-images/ua/the-artificer/AzQEA72K8EMf9HmU/UA2024-Artificer.pdf) can fly off of the tattoo on your right arm.
 You can see through the Dragon’s eyes and hear what it hears while it is within 1 mile feet of you.
 The homunculus can deliver a spell you cast that has a range of touch if it is within 120 feet of you.

+***Find Giant Spider*** An [Inky Giant Spider](https://roll20.net/compendium/dnd5e/Warhorse#content) is summoned when you use the Infusion, with a 30ft movement speed and a 20ft movement speed.
+You can telepathically communicate with it while it is within 1 mile, and while mounted on it, you can cause any spell targetting you to also target it.

 ***Spells of the Mark*** \
 1st Level: Dissonant Whispers, Disguise Self, Silent Image \
 2nd Level: *Invisiblity,* Calm Emotions, Darkness, Pass Without Trace \